ibehave-ibots/iBOTS-Developing-Data-Analysis-Projects/session1/exercises.md

 <br>

-**Keep track of the developemt**: We have ceated some new files, let's commit the changes (with a short message) and push to GitHub.
+**Keep track of the development**: We have ceated some new files, let's commit the changes (with a short message) and push to GitHub.

 ---